Woman is run over, killed at Minneapolis intersection

-A vehicle struck and killed woman crossing Hiawatha Avenue in south Minneapolis, authorities said.
+A vehicle struck and killed a woman crossing Hiawatha Avenue in south Minneapolis, authorities said.

 The crash occurred shortly before 10 p.m.
 Monday at S. Hiawatha Avenue and E. 50th Street, police said.